mononoken/connect-four/README.md

 Features to add:

+2022-09-12
+Today, I am going to implement the column names being named 1~7 instead of 0~6.
+0~6 does not make as much sense to someone who is not a programmer.
+Also, assuming the player is not playing with a numpad, 0 is inconveniently placed on the far right of a keyboard instead of next to 1.

+Is the code open to receiving input 1~7?
+No.

+How can I make it open?
+Look for code smells.

+I don't know if this is a listed 'code smell', but I see that #valid_input? references COL_LOWER_INDEX.to_s.
+This seems to be a smell to me.
+This method does not want the lower index because it is checking inputs, not indeces.
+This is clear from the fact that the index is being converted to a string with to_s.

+Furthermore, the last segment of this method has input.to_i sent to board.valid_drop?.
+This is another 'smell'.
+We are converting input.to_i because we know valid_drop? wants a column index, not a string input.
+However, using this primitive method, #to_i, obscures this a bit.
+It feels to me that we desire a method like #to_column_index.

+Trying to refactor #valid_input? has been a journey of grief.
+I have realized that many of my tests expect the upper and lower limits of input to be specific values.
+In other words, the tests know how Game works.

 2022-09-11
 I dislike how #winner is determined in Game currently.
 The method currently returns the #current_player if #winner? returns true. #winner? returns true if Board returns true to #any_wins? which is checking the #last_move received on the Board.
 This #last_move is set as the default of #any_wins.